bendohan/bendohan/SAGA.md

 ## Using Batch Processes to automate the analysis

 I learned to speed up the SAGA analysis by using a batch process, for which I used a .bat file with code designed to run on the windows shell.
 Using information availible in SAGA on how to use command lines, I was able to code then run a batch process that did the entire hydrological analysis in the windows shell without opening up SAGA at all.
 I was able to produce identical outputs, and it was also extremely easy to adapt the batch process to run using ASTER data instead of SRTM data, which made doing a comparison of the two datasets much easier.

+For looking at Kilimajaro specifically, SRTM data seems more accurate.

+This work was all done with SAGA 6.2